 Text-Dependent Question Evidence-Based Answer Why is the power of the majority over thought so much more absolute in democratic America than in the monarchies of Europe?
-The "absolute" monarchies of Europe cannot control all of their society's forces nor crush all opposition.
-In these monarchies there are multiple, independent, and legitimate centers of power.
-There is nothing comparable in the structure of American society.
-All power derives from the people: they are the only legitimate authority.
 What does Tocqueville mean by the physical and moral power of the majority?
-He means both the power of the law and the power of societal norms and customs.
-He also means psychological power.
 What is lacking in American society that is found in Europe that allows for more freedom of thought there?
-There are multiple clashing centers of power in European society.
-The creative tensions offer support to the opponents of the dominant political powers.